Day 2 – The Test Results

 Boom – cheesy heading!

 Wow!
 Saturday night’s fundraising evening was incredible.
-Together Debbie Bowles and my wife Jen organised an evening I will never forget.
-One packed church hall, 3 course meal for 112 people.
-1,500 raffle tickets sold (that’s a lot of folding), 12 auction prizes and too many raffle prizes to mention.
+Together, Debbie Bowles and my wife Jen organised an evening I will never forget.
+One packed church hall, a three-course meal for 112 people, 1,500 raffle tickets sold (that’s a lot of folding!), 12 auction prizes, and too many raffle prizes to mention.

-So many people donated the most incredible prizes to auction, their time, their property, their generosity.
-Equally the raffle prizes too.
-The cakes, Teresa & Jan made the most creative cakes I’ve ever seen (see photo), stunning!
+So many people donated the most incredible prizes for auction – their time, their property, their generosity.
+The same goes for the raffle prizes.
+And the cakes… Teresa and Jan made the most creative cakes I’ve ever seen (see photo) – absolutely stunning!
 Thank you.

-It was so humbling to share a room with so many people, all there to listen to my story, a show of strength, showing that there are so many good people in the world, willing to share what they have, in order to help me get to Russia, and kickstart my life, our lives, for Jen and I.
+It was so humbling to share a room with so many people, all there to listen to my story.
+A show of strength.
+A reminder that there are so many good people in the world, willing to share what they have to help me get to Russia and kickstart my life – our lives – for Jen and me.

-Naturally there’s a number that you hope to raise, but reaching nearly three times more – that blows my mind.
+Naturally, there’s a number you hope to raise, but reaching nearly three times that?
+Mind blown.
 Speechless.
 Saturday raised close to £15,000!!

-A journo asked me the other day ‘what does the potential of this treatment mean to you?’, to which I replied – how do you put that into words?
-The potential to be released from this physical prison, to be granted so many of things you used to enjoy, a brighter future …hopefully with a family.
+A journo asked me the other day, ‘What does the potential of this treatment mean to you?’
+To which I replied – how do you put that into words?
+The potential to be released from this physical prison.
+To be granted so many of the things I used to enjoy.
+A brighter future… hopefully with a family.

-Similarly the difference everyone made on Saturday night, cannot be described.
-Almost guaranteeing a place in Moscow.
+Similarly, the difference everyone made on Saturday night cannot be put into words.
+It has almost guaranteed my place in Moscow.
 There aren’t words.

-Thank from the bottom of my heart to all that came, and equally to all those who have donated so far.
-Over the last four weeks since receiving my invitation, I’ve been constantly blown away by the messages and efforts from everybody.
+Thank you from the bottom of my heart to all who came, and equally to all those who have donated so far.
+Over the last four weeks since receiving my invitation, I’ve been constantly blown away by the messages and efforts from everyone.
 I’m an incredibly lucky man.
-Thank you. x

 The Fall Guy

-It’s been amazing what people will do to help with the fundraising.
-Step forward good friend – Sam Thomson!
+t’s been amazing to see what people will do to help with the fundraising.
+Step forward, good friend – Sam Thomson!

-What does a man who hates flying, hates heights, want to do to raise cash?
-Hurl himself out of a plane naturally.
-This man is risking his life for my future, YES – risking his life!
-(That’s written for his benefit) …though we all know that skydiving is far safer than crossing a road. 😉 …but still, what an amazing gesture!
-Who know’s he might even gain a new hobby?
+What does a man who hates flying and hates heights decide to do to raise money?
+Hurl himself out of a plane, naturally.
+This man is risking his life for my future – YES, risking his life!
+(That’s written for his benefit.) …Though we all know skydiving is far safer than crossing a road. 😉 But still, what an amazing gesture!
+Who knows – he might even gain a new hobby?

 What his wife Gemma didn’t know was that I advertised that if he raises over £5,000, she’ll jump too.
-‘Evil genius b*****ds’, I believe she called us when she found out (Mwahaha!!).
-Okay £5k is probably a tall target, but you if it happens – everyone’s a winner.
-Gemma too I’d like to think.
+‘Evil genius b*****ds’, I believe she called us when she found out.
+(Mwahaha!!)
+Okay, £5k is probably a tall target, but if it happens – everyone’s a winner.
+Gemma too, I’d like to think.

-It’s difficult to put a figure out how much he’s raised so far, around £1,000 I think?
+It’s difficult to put an exact figure on how much he’s raised so far – around £1,000, I think?
 What an amazing friend this fella is.

 Thank you!

 Wow, it’s been an absolute whirlwind couple of weeks!
-I would never have imagined such support, from close family and friends, colleagues, past colleagues, friends of friends I’ve never met, to people who have simply donated because they read my story.
+I never could have imagined such incredible support – from close family and friends, colleagues, past colleagues, friends of friends I’ve never met, and even people who have donated simply because they read my story.

 It has been so incredibly humbling and totally overwhelming.
-I’m now over a quarter of the way to the total amount needed and still going strong.
-I still have news stories to appear in the press, a BBC radio interview booked and more emails to media agencies to write.
-So keep you eyes and ears peeled.
-Thank you so much for all the social media shares so far, I can’t tell you how much this has helped.
+I’m now over a quarter of the way to the total amount needed – and still going strong!
+I still have news stories set to appear in the press, a BBC radio interview booked, and more emails to media agencies to write.
+So keep your eyes and ears peeled.
+Thank you so much for all the social media shares so far – I can’t tell you how much this has helped.
 Really!!!

-If your Facebook timeline is anything like mine, and has been vomited all over by pictures of me.
-I apologise. 😉
+If your Facebook timeline is anything like mine and has been completely vomited on by pictures of me… I apologise. 😉

-Here’s to the next 7 weeks. …again thank you!
+Here’s to the next seven weeks… again, thank you!

 (the obligatory link)